broadinstitute/adapt/README.md

 (Default: not set, which does not use predicted activity during design.)
 * `--predict-activity-model-path MODEL_C MODEL_R`: Models that predict activity of guide-target pairs.
 MODEL_C gives a classification model that predicts whether a guide-target pair is active, and MODEL_R gives a regression model that predicts a measure of activity on active pairs.
+This does not need to be set if `--predict-cas13a-activity-model` is specified, but it is useful for custom models.
 Each argument is a path to a serialized model in TensorFlow's SavedModel format.
 With `--obj maximize-activity`, the models are essential because they inform ADAPT of the measurements it aims to maximize.
 With `--obj minimize-guides`, the models constrain the design such that a guide must be highly active to detect a sequence (specified by `--predict-activity-thres`).